Get insider access

 1. Best Epson Printer

-2. Best Mid-Range Epson Printer
+2. Best Upper Mid-Range Epson Printer

-If you don't need all the features of a high-end model like the Epson EcoTank Pro ET-5850 and want to save some money, get the Epson EcoTank ET-3850, also one of the best Epson EcoTank printers we've tested.
-Like our top pick, this supertank model yields thousands of prints, so you won't need to spend much on replacement ink.
-Connectivity options include USB, Wi-Fi, and Ethernet, as well as support for Apple AirPrint and Mopria Print Service, making it easy to print from various devices.
-Its ADF scanner only processes up to three pages per minute, which is slow but still handy when you need to scan long, multi-page documents.
-There's no duplex scanning, so you'll have to flip the pages manually when scanning double-sided sheets.
+If you don't need all the features of a high-end model like the Epson EcoTank Pro ET-5850 and want to save some money, get the Epson EcoTank ET-3850.
+This model is one of the best EcoTank printers for page yield, so you won't need to spend much on replacement ink.
+However, the scanner performance and features are worse.
+Its ADF scanner can only process three pages per minute and lacks duplex scanning, so you'll have to flip the pages manually when scanning double-sided sheets.
+Connectivity options are great; you can connect via USB, Wi-Fi, and Ethernet, and there's support for Apple AirPrint and Mopria Print Service, making it easy to print from various devices.

 This model prints black and color documents well.
 Some finer details don't always come through in color prints, but the quality is still very good.
-Printing speed is okay; it's decently fast with black-and-white documents but slow with color documents.
-As for photo printing, while it reproduces very fine details and a wide range of colors, its color accuracy is sub-par.
-It isn't bad enough to make the photos unusable; just don't expect the pictures to look exactly like the originals.
-A cheaper alternative would be the Epson EcoTank ET-2840 Special Edition.
-It's also a great supertank printer and comes with two additional bottles of black ink.
-However, it has no automatic feeder and only supports manual duplex printing.
+The printing speed is a step down from the ET-5850, though, and it yields only 15 black and seven color documents per minute.
+As for photo printing, while it reproduces very fine details and a wide range of colors, its color accuracy is sub-par; don't expect pictures to look exactly like their originals.
+A cheaper alternative is the Epson EcoTank ET-2800.
+It's one of the best EcoTank printers for color accuracy, so pictures look better than those from the ET-3850 (even if they're still a bit grainy).
+However, there's no ADF; it only supports manual duplex printing and lacks Ethernet connectivity.

 3. Best Budget Epson Printer

+Its ADF-equipped scanner processes up to 18 pages per minute, supports duplex scanning, and has an optical character recognition feature that lets you scan documents into text files for quick keyword searches.
 Printing-wise, the WF-4830 performs well.
-Documents look very sharp, and photos look detailed and reasonably color-accurate.
+Documents look sharp, and photos look detailed and reasonably color-accurate.
 Its printing speed is great; it's just a little slow with color documents.
-As expected, its page yield is much lower than the EcoTank models, meaning you'll need to replace the ink cartridges often.
-Thankfully, the cartridges are relatively cheap.
 If you want to save more money, check out the Epson WorkForce Pro WF-4820 variant.
 It performs similarly but has a smaller 250-sheet input tray and a slightly lower ADF capacity.

 4. Best Cheap Epson Printer